jaspervdj/hakyll/web/tutorials/github-pages-tutorial.md

 ## GitHub Setup

-1. If required, create a new repository for your blog.
+1. If required, create a new GitHub repository for your blog.
-2. If required, create a ```master``` branch.
+2. If required, create a `master` branch.
-2. If applicable/desired, create/add to your repository any files that your site needs that will not be produced by your Hakyll project.
-For example, ```CNAME``` as outlined [here](https://help.github.com/articles/setting-up-your-pages-site-repository/).
+3. in the Settings of your GitHub project define that the `/docs` folder from the `master` branch should be used as document-root of your site.
+   Please refer to the [documentation](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source) in case of problems.
-3. Create a ```.gitignore``` file with at a minimum, the following entries:
+4. Create a .gitignore file with at a minimum, the following entries:

 ```
 _cache/
-_site/
 .stack-work/
 ```